 Ustilago maydis is only one of a number of fungi in the Ustilago genus that infect grasses.
 These fungi spread by transforming part of the host plant into a vehicle for spore production.

-In China, Ustilago esculenta infects Chinese wild rice, but instead of the grains being the vehicle for spreading spores, it makes the stems swell.
+In China, another plant disease, Ustilago esculenta infects Chinese wild rice, but instead of the grains being the vehicle for spreading spores, it makes the stems swell.
 Just like U. maydis, U. esculenta (as the name esculent implies) is also harvested for food.

 Huitlacoche is now grown as an alternative corn crop in the United States by some American farmers, with the mushrooms being sold through wholesalers around the year.
-25$ per pound is a common-a much higher price than cultivated mushrooms, or corn, for that matter.
+Corn mushrooms cost around 25$ per pound: a much higher price than cultivated mushrooms, or corn, for that matter.

-The majority is sold frozen, but on a rare occasion you might see the occasional maize mushroom at farmers’ markets in large cities.
-It's a highly seasonal product chefs from California to New York City have begun to use in recent years
+The majority is sold frozen.
+Occasionally you might see maize mushrooms at farmers’ markets in large cities.
+It's a seasonal product chefs from California to New York City have begun to use recently.

 The mushrooms are sold in small 7 oz cans, typically running about 6-8$ each.
 If you go to a Mexican restaurant or specialty grocery store in the United States and get the huitlacoche quesadilla, 99.9% of the time it's from a can.

-Unfortunately canned huit isn't as good as the fresh product, for a number of reasons.
+Unfortunately canned huit isn't as good as the fresh product.
 First, the canned version is expensive and may come already seasoned.
 The cans also contain plenty uninfected corn that gets cut from the cob along with the mushrooms.
 But, if canned is all you can find (and likely will be) it'll do in a pinch.

 Depending on where you live, finding your own huit may be difficult.
 Having a field to hunt during the corn / rainy season makes it easier, but then the problem becomes how to find a field of organic corn you'd like to eat, since most field corn I know of is sprayed with chemicals.